Reduce Transmission Delay for Cache-Aided Two-Layer Network: Motivations and Examples

-Note that in the first subphase of scheme HCC-A, the server takes the relays as tycoon users and sends files only with the help of relays' caches, ignoring the users' caches.
-This means that the server may send some redundant contents that have already been stored in users' caches.
-Furthermore, the second subphase can only start after the first subphase, i.e., the relays can only deliver files after they successfully decoded all requested files of their attached users through the first subphase.
-These will waste the transmission resources and cause unnecessary coding delay.
-Consider the following examples.
+In scheme HCC-I, each relay only starts broadcasting data after it successfully decoding the files requested by its attached users.
+In fact, each relay's cache memory may contain some pieces of files requested by its attached users, and thus we can save the transmission duration by letting the relay send these pieces of files to the users during the server's transmission.
+Furthermore, scheme HCC-I takes the relays as ``tycoon users" and in the first layer the sever send files only with the help of relays' caches, completely ignoring the users' caches.
+This means that the server may send some redundant contents that have already been stored in users' cache memories.
+Now consider the following examples.

 \begin{Example}[Optimal case with $M_1=N$] Consider the two-layer network with $N=4$ files ($A$, $B$, $C$ and $D$), $K_1=K_2=2$, $M_1=4$ and $M_2=0$.
 This implies the relays can access the full library and the users have zero caching capability.
-Obviously, the optimal coding delay of this case is $T^*=2$. \end{Example}
+Obviously, the optimal transmission delay of this case is $T^*=2$. \end{Example}